shirish93/shirish93.github.io/_ideas/2024-03-15-riverfront-renewal.md

 -   **Economic Drivers:** Attracting locals and tourists, generating revenue, and creating jobs for chefs, servers, artisans, and vendors.

--   **Community Gathering Places:** Fostering social connections, cultural exchange, and a sense of shared identity around the riverfront.
+-   **Community Gathering Places:** Growing social connections, cultural exchange, and a sense of shared identity around the riverfront.

 -   **Displays of Local Culture:** Offering authentic cuisine, artisanal crafts, and artistic performances that celebrate the rich heritage of Kathmandu and Lalitpur.